 Internet freedom in the network’s core

-For a colorful, visual explanation of one way that decoy routing can work, see the overview of Telex provided by the Telex team.
+Note: For a colorful, visual explanation of one way that refraction can work, see the overview of Telex provided by the Telex team.

 Most of today’s censorship circumvention tools use the same fundamental approach to help users in censored network environments: They encrypt the user’s traffic to make it look innocuous, and channel it to a proxy server located outside the censored network.
 This leads to a fundamental problem: Once authorities in an Internet-censoring regime detect a proxy server, the proxy itself becomes just another site to block.
 Circumvention tool providers are forced to play a game of cat and mouse, because they must somehow let censored individuals find and use their proxy servers, without letting the censoring government find and block those same servers.